mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

 ## `<updater_config>`

-A `updater_config` allows configuring updaters of CEEMS API server.
+An `updater_config` allows configuring updaters of the CEEMS API server.

 ```yaml
 # Identifier of the updater.
 Must be unique for each updater